Yodamaniac/Quotes/README.md

 ##Andy
 **RE: God being a Scooby Doo villain:**
 And I would've gotten away with it, too, if it wasn't for you godless heathens!

+##Emily
+You're such a laid back guy, but when it comes to violence… you get really excited.